SwissBorg/lithium/README.md

 The `stable-after` duration should be chosen longer than the time it takes to gossip cluster membership changes.
-Additionally, since a partition cannot communicate together, the duration should be large enough so that persistent actor have the time to stop in one partition before being instantiated on the surviving partition.
+Additionally, since a partition cannot communicate together, the duration should be large enough so that persistent actor have the time to stop in one partition before being instantiated somewhere on the surviving partition.

+## Down-when-unstable

-The `down-all-when-unstable` flag different from `off` will down the partition if the cluster has been unstable for longer than `stable-after + 3/4 * stable-after`.
+The `down-all-when-unstable` flag when not set to `off` will down the partition if the cluster has been unstable for longer than `stable-after + 3/4 * stable-after`.
 This stops the situation where a persistent actor is started in the surviving partition before being stopped in its original partition because the `stable-after`